dss-extensions/opendss-svn-mirror/trunk/Version8/Distrib/DSSpyServer/README_FIRST.txt

 1. Copy the content of this folder outside the OpenDSS installation folder.
 2. Paste the content in a folder with writing privileges (e.g. create a folder within "Documents" or a public folder).
-3. Run the executable distributed with the other 2 .py scripts.
+3. Run the executable distributed along with the other 2 .py scripts.
 This will register the DSSpyServer for OpenDSS in your system.
 Use the executable accordingly to your OS.
 4. Ready to go...

 If working on Linux (C++)